 A sore throat may also be a sign of other conditions, such as tonsillitis or pharyngitis.

-Dr. Yu-Syken offers comprehensive diagnostics to detect signs of head and neck cancers as early as possible.
-If you or members of your family have a history of cancer of the head or neck, or if you smoke, Dr. Yu-Syken may perform regular screenings to identify abnormalities like:
+Our providers offer comprehensive diagnostics to detect signs of head and neck cancers as early as possible.
+If you or members of your family have a history of cancer of the head or neck, or if you smoke, our provider may perform regular screenings to identify abnormalities like:

-To detect hypopharyngeal cancer, a type of cancer that affects your pharynx, Dr. Yu-Syken may use imaging tests, including a CT scan, MRI, or chest X-ray.
-If she finds a malignant tissue, she may recommend surgery to remove it, and then follow-up with radiation or chemotherapy treatment.
+To detect hypopharyngeal cancer, a type of cancer that affects your pharynx, we may use imaging tests, including a CT scan, MRI, or chest X-ray.
+If one of our providers find a malignant tissue, they may recommend surgery to remove it, and then follow-up with radiation or chemotherapy treatment.

 Laryngeal cancer involves malignant tissue in the larynx.
 Symptoms include persistent hoarseness and coughing, a lump in the neck, or a change in your voice.
 Treatment may include surgery, radiation, and chemotherapy.